defold/doc/docs/en/manuals/collection-factory.md

 ## Properties

-When spawning a collection, we can pass property parameters to each game object by constructing a table with pairs of collection-local object id:s and tables of script properties to set:
+When spawning a collection, we can pass property parameters to each game object by constructing a table with pairs of collection-local object ids and tables of script properties to set:

 ```lua
 -- planet.script